Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

+\newl Note that this definition does not fix the phases of local coordinates.
+Such a phase ambiguity will not affect the definition of off-shell amplitudes due to the condition \eqref{eq:conditions on off-shell states b_0 L_0} satisfied by the off-shell states.
+This choice provides a gluing-compatible section of $\pcab$ only if the gluing construction applied to one or more hyperbolic surfaces gives a hyperbolic metric on the resulting surface.
+As we have explained above, this can be done by performing an appropriate conformal transformation.

-Let us elaborate this point.
-By construction, the local coordinates induced from the grafted metric $ds^2_{graft}$ depend only on the moduli parameters associated with the component surfaces to which the punctures belong.
-To obtain a hyperbolic metric $ds^2_{hyp}$ from the grafted metric, we should multiply with a Weyl factor that depends on the plumbing parameters.
-The net effect is that the local coordinate induced from the hyperbolic metric will depend on the plumbing parameter, and hence it will not be a gluing-compatible choice of local coordinates.
-It is thus clear that we can obtain a choice of local coordinate that does not depend on the plumbing parameters by multiplying the hyperbolic metric with the inverse of the Weyl factor obtained by solving the curvature-correction equation \eqref{constantcurvatureq}, the factor that is multiplied with $ds^2_{graft}$ in \eqref{graftedhyp2}.
+\newl We are in a position to check the validity of the proposed choice of local coordinates.
+We proposed that the local coordinate around a puncture to be $\widetilde{w}=\exp{\left(\frac{\pi^2}{c_*}\right)}w$, where $w$ is induced from the hyperbolic metric on the surface.
+In terms of the local coordinate $w$, the hyperbolic metric around the puncture takes the form $\left(\frac{|dw|}{|w|\ln|w|}\right)^2$.
+One of the main features of a gluing-compatible choice of local coordinates is that each component of the surface in the 1PR region is independent of the gluing parameters and moduli parameters of other components.
+Equation \eqref{graftedhyp2} shows that the proposed choice of local coordinates does not satisfy this criterion and as such does not provide a gluing-compatible section of $\pcab$.
+Let us elaborate on this point.
+By construction, the local coordinates induced from the grafted metric $ds_{\bf gf}^2$ depend only on the moduli parameters associated with the component surfaces to which the punctures belong.
+To obtain a hyperbolic metric $ds_{\bf hp}^2$ from the grafted metric, we should multiply with a Weyl factor that depends on the gluing parameters.
+The net effect is that the local coordinates induced from the hyperbolic metric will depend on the gluing parameters, and hence they will not be a gluing-compatible choice of local coordinates.
+It is thus clear that we can obtain a choice of local coordinates that do not depend on the gluing parameters by multiplying the hyperbolic metric with the inverse of the Weyl factor obtained by solving the curvature-correction equation \eqref{constantcurvatureq}, the factor that is multiplied with $ds_{\bf gf}^2$ in \eqref{graftedhyp2}.